shivaygit4390/React-ContextApi-ToDo/README.md

 - **Tailwind CSS**: For styling the app with a modern, responsive design.
 - **React Context API**: For state management across components.
 - **Local Storage**: For persisting tasks in the browser.

+# Screenshots
+Sample Screenshots are present in screenshots foldder in the repository